c2is/Druptask/README.md

 Usage
 -----
-This commands will install Drupal where you run them.
+These commands will install Drupal where you run them.

 Generate the druptask.ini
 ```bash